-We have previously audited the Corporation's 2020 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated January 29, 2021.
-In our opinion, the summarized comparative information presented herein as of and for the year ended October 31, 2020 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the Corporation's 2021 financial statements, and we expressed unmodified opinions on the respective financial statements of the business-type activities and the aggregate remaining fund information in our report dated January 28, 2022.
+In our opinion, the summarized comparative information presented herein as of and for the year ended October 31, 2021 is consistent, in all material respects, with the audited financial statements from which it has been derived.